What is the Future Film Scholars Workshop?

-The Future Film Scholars Workshop is a free program for motivated, articulate and creative high school students who are devoted to seeing, learning and writing about film, television, and moving image cultures.
+The Future Film Scholars Workshop is a free program for motivated, articulate, and creative high school freshmen, sophomores, and juniors who are devoted to seeing, learning, and writing about film, television, and moving image cultures.

-While some of our FFS students may be interested in making their own films, this program does not include the practice of filmmaking but instead focuses on the history, criticism, theory and cultural significance of moving images.
+While some of our Future Film Scholars students may be interested in making their own films, this program does not include the practice of filmmaking but instead focuses on the history, criticism, theory and cultural significance of moving images.
 This course is designed to introduce high school students the varieties of film practices (e.g., fiction, documentary, animation, experimental/ avant-garde, video art and new forms of digital media).